This is the twenty-second chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Holy shit.
 “Did you do it?”
 I asked, keeping my voice even.

 “Yeah, of course.
-I made him get one of the corner suites at the Faena — it was right around here, actually, on Miami Beach — and put the room under my name.
+I made her get one of the corner suites at the Faena — it was right around here, actually, on Miami Beach — and put the room under my name.
 And I mean, like, this place was fancy.
 Huge windows, wraparound balcony, panoramic ocean views, the whole nine yards.
 We checked in at four PM and spent most of the day fucking.
 You know, just normal vanilla shit, nothing too intense.
-Then I made him take me to dinner at Fleming’s, where we both got good and wine drunk, and when we came back, I told him to strip and step into the hallway.”
+Then I made her take me to dinner at Fleming’s, where we both got good and wine drunk, and when we came back, I told her to strip and step into the hallway.”

 Marnie’s blue eyes widened and narrowed as she spoke, matching the mood of her words every step of the way.
 She was a good storyteller; I found myself hanging on to every sentence, dying to hear what happened next.